 The victim, whose name was not released by police, left Highland Hospital on Saturday afternoon against the advice of doctors.
 A bullet was still lodged in his stomach, police said.

 The shooting happened about 1:20 p.m.
 Friday near 76th Avenue and MacArthur Boulevard.
-A witness told police Harris had fled to the apartment, where he supposedly
+A witness told police Harris had fled to the apartment, where he supposedly lived with a girlfriend.

 Police believed he was in the apartment building because witnesses saw him enter.
 A police officer at the scene also saw him some time after the shooting in one of the units, but Harris somehow eluded capture.